Part 1 of this video series looks at how to search for quality information using Discovery.

 The databases below are listed in order of relevance for your subject.
 Hover over the title for a description and the icons to see what help is available.

-For help searching the databases contact your Health and Social Care information team.
+For help searching the databases contact your Nursing, Midwifery and Allied Health librarians.
 Details on the Home page.

 Please note that all databases are provided for educational use only